thomascpowell/harris/README.md

 Process:
 - Calculate spatial derivatives in the X and Y directions
 - Build the structure tensor matrix
-- Calculate Harris response using the structure tensor
+- Calculate the Harris response using the structure tensor
 - Identify relative maximum values
 - Overlay these values onto the original image
 - Save and display results